dependency-check/dependency-check-sonar-plugin/README.md

 ## Installation

-Copy the plugin (jar file) to $SONAR_INSTALL_DIR/extensions/plugins and restart SonarQube or install via Sonarqube Marketplace.
+Copy the plugin (jar file) to $SONAR_INSTALL_DIR/extensions/plugins and restart SonarQube or install via SonarQube Marketplace.

 ## Using